astridx/meinblog/content/posts/joomla/4EinMenupunkt.en.md

 ```

-> The [term CDATA](https://en.wikipedia.org/w/index.php?title=CDATA&oldid=1010130060), meaning character data, is used for distinct, but related, purposes in the markup language XML.
-The term indicates that a certain portion of the document is general character data, rather than non-character data or character data with a more specific, limited structure.
+> I already mentioned it in the chapter on the update server: The [term CDATA](https://en.wikipedia.org/wiki/cdata)[^en.wikipedia.org/wiki/cdata] is used in the XML markup language for various purposes.
+It indicates that a given part of the document is general characters rather than program code with a more specific, limited structure.
 The CDATA section may contain markup characters (`<`, `>` and `&`).
 These are not interpreted further by the parser.
+The use of entities such as `&lt;` and `&amp;` is not necessary.

 The `title` attribute in the `layout` tag here is used when we create a new menu item for this component in the administration area.
 The text in the `message` tag is displayed as a description.

-> The language string does not stay as it is.
+The language string does not stay as it is.
 It will be translated into different languages.
 We will work on this later.
 Here we prepare everything.

 ## Test your Joomla component